A U.S. district court has approved a settlement agreement between the Social Security Administration and a group of individua...Read more

 Most states allow no-contest clauses, but there may be restrictions.
 In many states, if the contest is based on probable cause or good faith, then the no-contest clause is unenforceable.
 That means that if the court determines there is a good reason for the contest, the clause won't prevent the challenging heir from inheriting.
 In addition, a no-contest clause may apply to some portions of your estate plan, but not others.
 For example, your heirs may be able to challenge your executors without violating a no-contest clause.

 Two states --Florida and Indiana -- will not enforce no-contest clauses no matter what.
-If you write your will in a state that enforces no-contest clauses and then move to Florida or Indiana, the no-contest clause will be void.
+If you write your will in a state that enforces no-contest clauses and then move to Florida or Indiana, the no-contest clause will have no effect.

 If you include a no-contest clause in your estate plan, you need to be sure there are no mistakes.
 If you leave out important property or aren't clear about property in your possession, your heirs could be completely disinherited if they try to fix any mistakes.

 While a no-contest clause can be a good tool, there are other ways to discourage a will contest.
-To learn more, click here.
-Talk to your elder law attorney to determine the best method to protect your wishes.
+Talk to your attorney to determine the best method to protect your wishes.
+To find an attorney near you, click here.